-2.1 Brixton Parish is a rural parish bordering the City of Plymouth.
-The area to the south of the A379 is part of the South Devon Area of Outstanding Natural Beauty (AONB) and borders Cofflete Creek and the estuary of the River Yealm.
-Historically the land use has been mainly agricultural and commercial activities based around the River Yealm, much of which continues today.

-2.2 The original small parish around Brixton village has historic links to the manors of Hareston, East and West Sherford, Woolaton, Winston, Wiverton and Spriddleston, which have been incorporated into the present parish.
+- 2.1 Brixton Parish is a rural parish bordering the City of Plymouth.
+The area to the south of the A379 is part of the South Devon National Landscape (SDNL) and borders Cofflete Creek and the estuary of the River Yealm.
+Historically the land use has been mainly agricultural and commercial activities based around the River Yealm, much of which continues today. - 2.2 The original small parish around Brixton village has historic links to the manors of Hareston, East and West Sherford, Woolaton, Winston, Wiverton and Spriddleston, which have been incorporated into the present parish. - 2.3 The parish has large areas of land in single ownership, some of which have been in the same family for many centuries.
+Most notable is the Kitley Estate and its country house dating from early Tudor times, which was extensively re-modelled in the early 19th century by George Stanley Repton.
+Whilst a large part of the estate is within the parish of

-2.3 The parish has large areas of land in single ownership, some of which have been in the same family for many centuries.
-Most notable is the Kitley of the estate, in particular the parkland, extend into Brixton parish.
+Yealmpton the boundaries of the estate, in particular the parkland, extend into Brixton parish.
 Much of the Estate walling and historic structures are listed and remain today, as does a network of ancient rights of way.